Silleellie/ai-exam/README.md

     │   ├── 🍵 KBRestructurer.java
     │   └── 🍵 SchemaToProlog.java
     │
     ├── 📁 src_prolog                     <- Prolog source code of the project
     │   ├── 🦉 kb_high_level_translator.pl
     │   ├── 🦉 page_rank.pl
     │   ├── 🦉 spreading_activation_basic.pl
     │   ├── 🦉 spreading_activation_eps.pl
     │   └── 🦉 utils.pl
     │
     ├── 📄 LICENSE                        <- MIT License
-    ├── 📄 Project presentation.pdf   <- Schematic and more visual report of the proj
+    ├── 📄 PDF_Project presentation.pdf   <- Schematic and more visual report of the proj
-    ├── 📄 Project report.pdf         <- Full in-depth report of the project and the choices made ├── 📄 README.md                  <- The top-level README for using this project
+    ├── 📄 PDF_Project report.pdf         <- Full in-depth report of the project and the choices made
+    ├── 📄 README.md                      <- The top-level README for using this project
     └── 🐍 page_rank_comparison.ipynb     <- IPython notebook for checking the correctness of the Prolog PR implementation